opensas/mdn-svelte-tutorial/readme.md

 ## 05. Svelte advanced concepts

-In the last article we added more features to our To-Do list and started to organize our app into components.
 In this article we will add the app's final features and further componentize our app.
 We will learn how to deal with reactivity issues related to updating objects and arrays.
-Then we will focus on some accessibility issues involving focus management.
-Finally, we will see how components can also expose methods and variables to access them programmatically.
+To avoid common pitfalls, we'll have to dig a little deeper into Svelte's reactivity system.
+We'll also look at solving some accessibility focus issues, and more besides.

 You can see the complete content of this article [here](./05-advanced-concepts/Svelte_advanced_concepts.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_reactivity_lifecycle_accessibility).